 Enforcement disputes in a condominium or cooperative community may be subject to mandatory, non-binding arbitration before the association is permitted to file suit.
 The failure to satisfy this pre-suit requirement may jeopardize your case and, worse yet, may cause your association to have to pay the other party's attorneys' fees.

 Mediation is often required as a condition precedent to filing suit in a covenant enforcement dispute involving a homeowners association.
 Mediation also presents an opportunity for the parties to resolve a dispute short of protracted litigation.

 Fines / Suspensions

 In order to impose fines against an owner or to suspend an owner's use rights, communities must follow strict statutory requirements.
-If the proper procedures are followed, fines and the suspension of use rights can be an effective tools utilized to obtain compliance.
+If the proper procedures are followed, fines and suspensions can be an effective tools to obtain compliance.

 Our firm’s primary goal is to help our clients avoid costly litigation whenever possible.
 However, sometimes it takes more than fines to secure compliance.
 When all other options have been exhausted, our seasoned litigators are prepared to aggressively pursue compliance through judicial intervention.